A bullet through his heart at dawn.

 The bones may twist, and heave, and twine, but the stake holds them

-in line.
 The breeze goes down, and the round stars shine,

 for the stake